pretenderjs/pretender/README.md

 # Pretender

 Pretender is a mock server library in the style of Sinon (but built from microlibs.
-Because javascript) that comes with an express/sinatra style syntax for defining routes and their handlers.
+Because JavaScript) that comes with an express/sinatra style syntax for defining routes and their handlers.

 Pretender will temporarily replace the native XMLHttpRequest object, intercept all requests, and direct them